Last Updated on June 16, 2022 by MBA Gateway Team

-MBA a most preferred profession by students as well as professionals from different backgrounds.
-The reason which makes MBA such preferred profession is the growth that it provides to an individual in terms of work, designation and financially of course.
+MBA is the most preferred profession by students as well as professionals from different backgrounds.
+The reason which makes an MBA such a preferred profession is the growth that it provides to an individual in terms of work, designation, and finances of course.
 The generous MBA salary packages enjoyed by recent graduates are among the most celebrated of these, as are the prospects of further growth in this department.

 Here is a list of top countries which do offer a good salary exposure:

 Australia is a wonderful place for study as well.
 It does offer a decent living to an individual while studying.
 In the Asia-Pacific market, Australia remains a key player and boasts the top average compensation for MBA jobs at US$133,100.
 While average salary levels are much lower than in Switzerland, this is made up for with big bonuses averaging over US$15,000.
 The strengthening of the Australian dollar plays a part in this.
 But the key factor is the competitive market, which seeks to hire the finest multinational MBAs from leading business schools across Asia, meaning that employers are prepared to pay out to secure the best graduates.